History of Manchester City F.C. (2001–present): Pellegrini era (2013–2016)

 In the 2014–15 season, despite some lacklustre early season performances, City again reached the knockout stages of the Champions League and at the turn of the year had caught up with Chelsea to be joint first with identical records.
 Four consecutive away defeats for City, however, left Chelsea clear favourites for the title, and Barcelona again knocked City out of the Champions League.
 Early elimination from both the League Cup and FA Cup, as well as a drop to fourth place in the Premier League table, led to criticism of some players' commitment and Manuel Pellegrini's tactics, though City ultimately finished the season with six victories to secure second place and thus 2015–16 Champions League qualification.

 City began their 2015–16 campaign with the same form they had shown at the end of the previous season.
 On winning their first four Premier League games, on 29 August 2015 the team set a new club record of ten consecutive league victories, beating the previous record which had stood for 103 years.

-The team's form later dipped and City finished fourth, behind surprise Champions Leicester City, Arsenal and Tottenham Hotspurs.
-In the Champions League, City had an impressive run, before losing 1–0 on aggregate to eventual winners Real Madrid in the semi-final.
+The team's form later dipped and City finished fourth, behind surprise champions Leicester City, Arsenal and Tottenham Hotspur.
+In the Champions League, City had an impressive run, before losing 1–0 on aggregate to eventual winners Real Madrid in the semi-finals.
 The teams had tied 0–0 in Manchester, before City fell 1–0 in Madrid.

 On 28 February 2016, City won the League Cup after beating Liverpool on penalties at Wembley to secure their third trophy under manager Manuel Pellegrini.